 The main goal on Pinterest is to stand out and stay unique.
 This means always incorporating your branding elements into every pin design.

-You can do a lot with the Tailwind Create plan that is included in your yearly membership.
+You can do a lot with the Tailwind Create plan included in your yearly membership.
 But if you haven’t upgraded your Tailwind Create account, then you won’t be able to add your own fonts.
-This is the main reason why it was such a no brainer for me to upgrade.
-My fonts are such an important part of my branding, I just knew that my pins wouldn’t look right without them.
+This is the main reason why it was such a no-brainer for me to upgrade.
+My fonts are such an essential part of my branding, I just knew that my pins wouldn’t look right without them.

 Step Two: Adding post elements

 After you’ve added your branding elements into Tailwind Create, you’re going to need to add the specific post that you want to create pins for.
-Now this can be any blog post or product that you want.
-What I love most about this step is that you can load the images from your post directly in Tailwind, so you don’t have to worry about downloading and reuploading all the images.
+Now, this can be any blog post or product that you want.
+What I love most about this step is that you can load the images from your post directly in Tailwind.
+You don’t have to worry about downloading and uploading all the images.

 Step Three: Choosing your Tailwind Create designs

-Now this is the fun part!
+Now, this is the fun part!
 And the part that’s going to take the most time.
-The goal with Tailwind Create is to help users create high quality pins, without having to have a background in design.
-When you click create (after adding your post URL, title and images) Tailwind is going to spit out a lot of pins.
+The goal of Tailwind Create is to help users create high-quality pins, without having to have a background in design.
+When you click create (after adding your post URL, title, and images) Tailwind is going to spit out a lot of pins.